ahmedbda/web-gradient-picker/README.md

 # Web Gradient Picker
-A simple and interactive React single-page application with Vite and Tailwind CSS letting the user chose the page background animation from a set of defined gradients
+A very simple and interactive React single-page application with Vite and Tailwind CSS letting the user chose the page background animation from a set of defined gradients

 ## Demonstration
 You can find the website [here](https://web-gradient-picker.vercel.app/)